 - Certified copy of the birth certificate.
 U.S. birth certificates, authenticated with an Apostille as shown above, must be accompanied by a Romanian translation of the birth certificate obtained from a Romanian Notary Public office.
 U.S. birth certificates must be authenticated with an Apostille as shown below.

 - Prenuptial Certificate (Health Certificate) obtained from a clinic in the Romanian city/town where your marriage will take place.

 - Proof of termination of any previous marriages, original or certified copy, with a translation in Romanian (i.e. Divorce/Annulment Decree, Death Certificate).
-Please note that if your previous marriage took place in Romania and the divorce decree was issued in another country, you may need to obtain recognition of your foreign divorce decree in Romania through a local court before you can might need to be recognized by a local court before getting remarried in Romania.
+Please note that if your previous marriage took place in Romania and the divorce decree was issued in another country, you may need to obtain recognition of your foreign divorce decree in Romania through a local court before getting remarried in Romania.
 For information on this process you should consult an Attorney.